jledesma44/devstack44.nvim/README.md

 The current keymaps that I have in my configuration come from someone else's configuraions and I will change some of these keymaps to my own prefernces.

 There are a couple of plugins that I want to use in my configuration but I need to research a bit more before I install them.

+Items that I still plan to add to my configuration:
+1. snippets
+2. ftplugins